Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

-A T-Rex had all the makings of a monster.
+T-Rex has all the makings of a monster.
 Large head with jaws full of teeth, and monumental but powerful frame.
 It had everything but those tiny arms.

 But recent analysis simply doesn’t support such idea.

 Compare to the vestigial arm of Carnotarus, T-Rex arms are not that degraded.
-In fact it is still very much functional.
+In fact they are still very much functional.
 Now there’s not much in the forelimbs of the Carnotaurus.
 The hand lacks carpalia and the claws may be absent.
 In fact with not much nerve for stimulus, Carnotaurus arms maybe comparable to the non-functional wings of emus and kiwis.

 So, what’s the use for a pair of powerful arms with limited range of motion?

 The limited range indicates that the two arms are ideal for clamping tight on something.
 It was meant to hold.
 But what could be it?

 Males could have used the arms during mating.
 We see it all the time in modern creatures.
 Animals do their thing as they hold on to the females.
 For a male T-Rex, a strong arm will come in handy to restrain a large female when it is his turn to pass his genes.